 Simply put, welding consists of heating materials to a melted state to then fuse together permanently.
 Laser welding is different than traditional welding techniques, however.
 Lasers generate light that creates heat when absorbed into targeted materials.
 They are inefficient converters of electricity, achieving only 2 to 15 percent energy conversion depending on the laser used.
 Ironically, despite the inefficiency through the transformation of electricity to heat, lasers make up for that through their speed and precision.
 By heating up the point of laser focus above the boiling point, a hole is created in the metal called a keyhole.
 This keyhole, filled with ionized metallic gas, absorbs the metal around it and solidifies as the laser moves along the piece, creating a smooth finish and seal.

 Advantages of Laser Welding Medical Equipment

 - More flexible and versatile in performing multiple operations

 - Minimal heat input in small areas

-For more information on Estes laser welding medical solutions, please contact Chad Montgomery.
+For more information on laser welding medical solutions, contact Estes today.

 Is Laser Welding the Optimal Choice for Your Welding Project?